AWSClassroom-com/kiro_on_aws/labs/lab4/README.md

 ### Step 2: Describe the feature

-Paste as your initial prompt (replace the two `<PASTE…>` placeholders with the IDs from Prerequisite 4):
+Paste as your initial prompt, Kiro should ask you for your Agent ID and Alias ID:

 ```
 Create a new spec "meal-agent-chat" for a chat panel feature on the food-tracker page that lets the user converse with the MealRecommendationAgent (Bedrock Agent) deployed in Lab 3.